 Here are some of the notable API security incidents that occurred in 2022:

 2. Optus: In September 2022, Australia's second-largest telecommunications company, Optus, faced a US$1 million extortion demand to prevent the sale of what an attacker claimed were up to 11.2 million sensitive customer records.
-According to a "senior figure" inside Optus, an API for an Optus customer identity database was opened to a test network that "happened to have internet access."
+According to a "senior figure" inside Optus, an API for an Optus customer identity database was opened to a test network that "happened to have internet access".
+This incident underscores the need for rigorous network security practices and proper API testing environments.
+It also illustrates the critical nature of protecting customer identity databases and the catastrophic implications of their exposure.

 Conclusion